2020 and the Global COVID-19 Outbreak: A Year to Remember, Or Here Comes the Rainfall

 In terms of contemporary efforts to better prepare for the next pandemic, honoroable mention goes to the legendary Bill Gates.
 He, perhaps, is the most popularly known spokesperson to sound the pandemic-alert alarm long before the COVID-19 virus reared its head and proceeded to engulf Earth.
 In a very public-facing way, when it comes to virus pandemics, Bill Gates has served as the proverbial canary in a coal mine.
 He has sought to warn USA political leaders of the perils of not preparing for the next virus pandemic by marshalling the required resources as illustrated by the next video.

-Though not as popularly known or as familiar to the public as Bill Gates, long before Bill Gates emerged on the pandemic scene, there was the legendary John Barry.
+Though not as popularly known or as familiar to the public as Bill Gates, long before Bill Gates emerged on the pandemic scene, there was the legendary and eminent John Barry.
 John Barry has devoted a lifetime of public service to studying and warning all who would listen about the urgent need to prepare for pandemic virus outbreaks.
 John Barry also played a role in devising the now-familiar NPIs.

 The following flipbook, which was prepared from a Prescription for Pandemic Flu document published by the American Public Health Association's (APHA), provides some insights into how humans can better plan and train for the next pandemic flu.
 The broader objective is to not drop below condition level 3 as depicted in the graphic at the end of this section.